-The Court maintains a direct calendar system with cases generally assigned to one courtroom for all purposes.
+The Court maintains a direct calendar system with cases assigned to one Judgefor all purposes.
 Assignment to a Judge for all purposes means assignment for all proceedings in the matter from arraignment on the complaint through trial and sentencing.
-The Presiding Judge, Assistant Presiding Judge or designee may assign and reassign cases to other courtrooms.
+The assigned judge will be reflected on the first paper filed in any action.
+The Presiding Judge, Assistant Presiding Judge, Criminal Department Presiding Judge, or designee may assign and reassign cases to other courtrooms.
+Any judicial officer sitting in Los Banos is a designee authorized to re-assign cases to other Judges for all purposes.
 (Eff.
-1/1/13)
+1/1/13; Rev. 7/1/23)